Slip and Fall

 - Negotiates on your behalf to maximize the amount of your settlement and ensures that the other party doesn't trick you into accepting a settlement that is lower than what you are entitled to.

-- Is ready to file suit and go to trial should the other side not want to play ball, and acts as the great equalizer to show the other side that you mean business and are prepared to fight.
+- Represents you in court and goes to trial should the other side not want to play ball, and acts as the great equalizer to show the other side that you mean business and are prepared to fight.

-- A personal injury lawyer ensures that at every step the rules of the court are followed, evidence is submitted correctly and on time, and your rights are being vigorously advanced.
+- Ensures that at every step of the way, the court's rules are followed, evidence is submitted correctly and on time, and your rights are vigorously advanced.

 Personal Injury Cases